-The Vedas and the Upanishads are truly vast in their extent and there are few if any scholars, academic or Hindu, who can claim to have anything but a limited knowledge of their contents.
-Hence there is no possibility of covering the full extent of this literature and what we aim to do here is to present a broad outline of the principal themes and then indulge in a more detailed study of a limited number of selected passages.
+This course provides a broad understanding of the Vedas and the Upanishads and the beliefs and practices they advocate.
+The Vedas and the Upanishads are truly vast and there are few if any who can claim to have full knowledge of them.
+Hence, what we do here is present a broad outline of the principal themes and then perform a more detailed study of selected passages.

 The course consists of seven sessions delivered on a weekly basis.

-Session Two: The Vedic Hymns and the Vedic Ritual
+Session Two: Vedic Hymns and Vedic Ritual

-Session Three: Introduction to the Religion of the Upanishads
+Session Three: Introduction to the Upanishads

 Session Four: The Brihad Aranyaka Upanishad

 A glance through any collection of the Upanishads will reveal the Brihad Aranyaka and Chandogya Upanishads as distinct from the others.
 They are much longer than the other Upanishads.
 They are prose rather than verse.
 And they are closer to the Vedas than many of the other Upanishads.

 The speakers here are Vedic priests looking for a spiritual significance to their ritual.
 In this way they seek ultimate reality.
 The notion of a Supreme God is absent.
 The ultimate principle is designated either as the atman or as brahman, though the two are explained as being identical.
 Here, Brahman is to be realised, not prayed to or worshipped.